 How Often Should You Water a Cactus (A Complete Guide)

-Cactus plants are very low maintenance.
+Cacti are very low-maintenance plants.
 They only require occasional watering and can prosper without much attention.
 They are not like other plants that require a lot of care.

-In general, you should water cactus plants at least once a week.
+You should water a cactus plant at least once a week.
 If there is a lot of rain in your area (more than an inch per week), you should water once every three or four weeks to prevent overwatering, which can cause root rot.

-The heat from the sun will dry out the plant quickly, so you’ll want to try and give them enough water while also preventing hydration when it’s too hot for their roots.
+The heat from the sun will dry out the plants quickly, so you’ll want to try to give them enough water while also preventing hydration when it’s too hot for their roots.

 If you’re using an automated drip system on your cactus, this should be done once or twice each week, depending on how often they go through cycles of wetting and drying out during warmer weather conditions.